bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 # Chapter 3

 "Bye mom, bye dad, bye Uncle Donaar!"
-Adrex shouted over his shoulder, as he rushed through the door with his satchel over his shoulder.
+Adrex shouted over his shoulder, as he rushed through the door with his satchel dangling at his side.
 Today was a new day - with new opportunities to explore, investigate, and engineer.
 He had a plan for the day, and he was excited to get to working.